 North Indian Style Spice Mix

 Water for the Rice

-Preheat your oven to 220°C. Trim the butternut squash, halve lengthways and scoop out the seeds.
-Chop widthways into 1cm slices, then chop into 1cm chunks (no need to peel).
-TIP: They need to be cut really small so they cook quickly.
-Pop on a large baking tray in a single layer, drizzle with oil and season with salt and pepper.
-Toss to coat, then roast on the top shelf of your oven until soft and golden, 25-30 mins, turn halfway.
+Preheat your oven to 220°C. Trim the butternut squash, halve lengthways, scoop out the seeds.
+Chop widthways into 1cm slices, chop into 1cm chunks (no need to peel) - it needs to be cut really small or it'll take ages to cook.
+Lay on a baking tray, drizzle with oil, season with salt and pepper.
+Toss to coat, spread evenly in a single layer and roast on the top shelf of your oven until soft and golden, 25-30 mins, turn halfway.

 Heat a drizzle of oil in a saucepan on medium heat.
-Once hot, add the onion.
-Cook until softened, 4-5 mins, stirring occasionally.
+Once the oil is hot, add the onion.
+Cook until softened, 5 mins, stirring occasionally.
 Once the onion is soft, add in the garlic, tomato puree and North Indian-style spice mix.
 Cook for 1 minute, stirring continuously.
 Then pour in the water for the curry (see ingredient list for amount) and stir in the vegetable stock powder.

-Once cooked, add the roasted squash to the curry, together with any cooking juices from the baking tray and stir gently until well combined.
-Bring the mixture back up to the boil on medium heat and add a splash of water if it's a bit thick.
+Add the roasted squash to the curry, together with any cooking juices from the baking tray and stir in gently until well combined.
+Bring the mixture to the boil again and add a splash of water if it's a bit thick.
 Remove from the heat.
 Taste and add salt and pepper if you feel it needs it.
 Fluff up the rice with a fork and divide it between bowls.
 Top with your curry and enjoy!